 It's important to contact your doctor if your baby experiences any of these symptoms.

 Other conditions can have similar symptoms.
-For instance, gastroesophageal reflux disease (GERD) usually begins before 8 weeks of age, with excess spitting up, or reflux — which may resemble vomiting — taking place after feedings.
+For instance, gastroesophageal reflux (GER) usually begins before 8 weeks of age, with excess spitting up, or reflux — which may resemble vomiting — taking place after feedings.
 However, the majority of infants with GERD do not experience projectile vomiting, and although they may have poor weight gain, they tend to have normal stools.

 In infants, symptoms of gastroenteritis — inflammation in the digestive tract that can be caused by viral or bacterial infection — may also somewhat resemble pyloric stenosis.
 Vomiting and dehydration are seen with both conditions; however, infants with gastroenteritis usually also have diarrhea with loose, watery, or sometimes bloody stools.
 Diarrhea usually isn't seen with pyloric stenosis.